skippyr/graffiti/README.md

 Those functions are wrappers of the `fmt.Sprintf` function, which means that you can them to format data just like you would normally do with the `fmt.Printf` function.
 It also returns the same data types.
 The difference is that they can interpret new format specifiers to apply styles.

-They will automatically replace those format specifiers with styles sequences, or will remove them automatically of the output if they detect that the stream is not a terminal.
+They will automatically replace those format specifiers with a respective ANSI sequences, or will remove them automatically of the output if they detect that the stream is being piped or redirected to a file.

 To avoid conflicts with some ANSI sequences, those functions will remove ANSI sequences that apply styles, clear the screen and move the cursor from the string you use as parameter.

 ### Format Specifiers

-These are the new format specifiers, that you can use to apply styles.
+These are the new format specifiers that you can use to apply styles.
 The text placed after one of them will have their style modified:

 * `@F{<color>}`: changes the foreground color.
 * `@K{<color>}`: changes the background color.